Twin Flame Sun-Moon Contacts

 - Yin-yang polarity integration

 The Sun and Moon are the two luminaries, the most fundamental energies in the chart.
 The Sun represents conscious identity, purpose, and the self you are building.
 The Moon represents emotional instinct, security needs, and the self you already are at your most unguarded.
-When one person's Sun touches the other's Moon in synastry, the effect is a feeling of completeness, as though each person provides what the other lacks.
-Twin flame astrology considers Sun-Moon contacts the foundation layer of the connection.
-Without them, the more exotic indicators like Pluto and Vertex contacts lack a stable base to operate from.
+When one person's Sun touches the other's Moon in synastry, the effect can be a feeling of completeness, as though each person provides what the other lacks.
+Twin flame astrology considers Sun-Moon contacts a foundation layer of the connection, but they do not prove soul-level bonding or compatibility on their own.

 The Luminaries as the Foundation of Twin Flame Synastry